philips-software/terraform-provider-hsdp/docs/guides/functions.md

 With the above configuration the gateway will do an introspect call on the Bearer token and if the user/service has the `HSDP_FUNCTION` role in either of the ORGs specified will be allowed to execute the function.

-# Scheduling a function using CRON
+# Scheduling a function to run periodically
 Enabling the gateway in the `siderite` backend unlocks full **CRON** compatible scheduling of `hsdp_function` resources.
 It provides much finer control over scheduling behaviour compared to the standard Iron.io `run_every` option.
 To achieve this the gateway runs an internal CRON scheduler which is driven by the provider managed schedule entries